 Previously at Princeton, I completed my Bachelor of Science in Computer Science with certificates in Applied Math and Cognitive Science.
 My senior thesis was advised by Tom Griffiths and used iterated learning to probe the inductive biases of CNNs.
-Following, I continued my research in the Carpenter-Singh lab at the Broad Institute of MIT and Harvard, where I applied graph neural networks to identify drug targets.
-I have also worked on AI security and LM red teaming research.
+Following, I continued my research in the Carpenter-Singh Lab at the Broad Institute of MIT and Harvard , where I applied graph neural networks to the problem of drug target matching.

 Key interests: machine learning, cognitive science, AI